jbuehl/solaredge/README.md

 a serial port, the -t option must be included with either the values 2 or 4 to specify whether it is connected to the RS232 or RS485 port.
-If there is no data source specified and -t n is specified, semonitor.py will listen on the port specified in the -p option (or port 22222 if it is not specified) for a connection from an inverter.
+If there is no data source specified and -t n is specified, semonitor.py will listen on the port specified in the -p option (or ports 22222, 22221, and 80 if it is not specified) for a connection from an inverter.

 To interact directly with an inverter over the network, semonitor.py must function as the SolarEdge monitoring server.
 This means that the host running semonitor.py must be connected to the inverter over the ethernet interface.
-In this configuration, semonitor.py may function as the DHCP server and the DNS server to provide an IP address to the inverter and to resolve the hostname of the SolarEdge server (usually prod.solaredge.com) to the IP address of the semonitor.py host.
-This requires that semonitor.py be run with elevated (root) priveleges in order to access the standard DHCP and DNS ports.
-The -n option specifies the name of the network interface that the inverter is connected to.
-If the inverter acquires an IP address and is able to resolve the server hostname by some other means, the -n option is not required.

 The -c, -m, and -s options are not vaild if input is from a file or stdin.